 Eagle Ridge Corner is a single-building property constructed in 2009.
 Located in the Eagle Ridge residential neighbourhood of the greater Timberlea subdivision of Fort McMurray, the area contains 29% of the city's population.
-The property is in close proximity to Confederation Way, which provides access to Highway 63 and services Fort McMurray, as well as provides a link to all other commercial, residential and industrial nodes in the urban centre.
+The property is in close proximity to Confederation Way, which provides access to Highway 63, and provides a link to other commercial, residential and industrial nodes in Fort McMurray.
 Eagle Ridge Corner is comprised of 12,654 square feet of leasable area and is 100.0% occupied with strong national and regional tenancies in place.
 Eagle Ridge Corner has 41 parking stalls for a ratio of 3.2 stalls per 1,000 square feet of leasable area.